chetverovod/wavaugmentate/README.md

 # Interfaces
 Signal augmentation can be applied by two ways:
-1. Python module methods.
+1. As python module *Mcs* class methods.
-2. CLI interface options.
+2. As console application with CLI interface options.

 ## Python Module